Prashant20501/LiveCall/README.md

 #How does the app function?
 (Install dependencies)
 -Initiate the server.js in the background
--Now launch the react app.
+-Now launch the React app.